danielgiba/galactic-blast-game/README.md

     -----------------------------------------GALACTIC BLAST GAME------------------------------------

+        NOTE: This project belongs to Giba George-Daniel, ACS IS - Faculty of Automatic Control and Computer Science.

         Welcome to Galactic Blast, an exciting arcade-style shooter game where you defend your planet from waves of alien invaders.
 Control your spaceship using the arrow keys and fire bullets with the "space bar" to destroy the aliens.
 The aliens move horizontally and descend towards the bottom